intel/ai-reference-models/quickstart/language_modeling/tensorflow/bert_large/inference/cpu/fp32/README.md

 <!--- 50.
 Bare Metal -->
 ## Bare Metal

-To run on bare metal, the following prerequisites must be installed in your enviornment:
+To run on bare metal, the following prerequisites must be installed in your environment:
 * Python 3
 * [intel-tensorflow==2.4.0](https://pypi.org/project/intel-tensorflow/)
 * numactl